Removing Reflections from RAW Photos: Results

 \textbf{Discussion.} Prior works mix $8$-bit tone-mapped images, and the results are qualitatively unrealistic.
-In particular, their simulated reflections overpower the highlights, and are not powerful enough in the shadows, which are boosted by tone mapping.
-By contrast, in our simulations light from two scenes is mixed linearly and equally without tone-mapping.
-This accurate mixing allows our system to generalize better to new scenes, and gives us SOTA performance without the need to train on real mixture images.
-Furthermore, by synthesizing photometrically and geometrically plausible mixture images, we naturally encode priors on the appearance of reflections in real-world scenes.
-For example, indoor light is typically relatively weak, so reflections from indoor scenes are typically of regions that are close to light sources (ceilings, etc.).
-These create small reflection regions that often look yellow when they appear over outdoor scenes, due to typical indoor illuminant colors.
-Conversely, outdoor light is powerful enough to bounce off diffuse objects, and have enough strength to create reflections of whole scenes that can be colorful, or blue in white balances due to the color of outdoor illuminants.
-Of course, at nighttime, whole indoor scenes can reflect over cityscapes, etc. These kinds of priors are apparent in consumer photos (see Figs.~\ref{fig:main_result}, \ref{fig:gt_upcompare}, \ref{fig:results_usecases}, \ref{fig:supp:results_basecompare}, \ref{fig:supp:results_usecases}, \ref{fig:supp:results_usecases_more}).
-Lastly, like prior works we pair indoor/outdoor photos, which permits unlikely but plausible pairings such as bathrooms and beaches.
-Future work can remove such unlikely pairings if they prove unhelpful.
+Their simulated reflections overpower the highlights, and are not powerful enough in the shadows, which are boosted by tone mapping.
+In our accurate simulations, light from two scenes is mixed linearly and equally without tone-mapping. {\em This accurate mixing allows our models to generalize better to new scenes, and yields SOTA performance without training on real images (\cref{sec:base_reflection_removal}).} Furthermore, by synthesizing physically accurate reflections {\em and searching for visible ones}, we introduce natural priors on their appearance.
+Indoor light is weak, so reflections of the indoors are typically of regions near light sources or windows; see \cref{fig:supp:dataset_overview}, examples $1$, $2$, $5$, $11$, $14$, $19$, $24$, $25$.
+Indoor lights create small reflections that often look yellow atop outdoor scenes, due to typical illuminant colors, whereas outdoor light can bounce off diffuse objects with enough strength to create colorful reflections of whole scenes that can be blue in white balance due to the outdoor illuminant color; see \cref{fig:supp:dataset_overview}, examples $4$, $8$, $10$, $12$, $15$, $16$, $17$, $18$, $21$.
+At dusk, whole indoor scenes can reflect over cityscapes, etc.\ (examples $3$, $13$).
+Such priors are apparent in consumer photos (see Figs.~\ref{fig:main_result}, \ref{fig:gt_upcompare}, \ref{fig:results_usecases}, \ref{fig:supp:results_basecompare}, \ref{fig:supp:results_usecases}, \ref{fig:supp:results_usecases_more}).
+Lastly, like prior works we pair indoor/outdoor photos, which permits pairings such as bathrooms and beaches.
+Such pairs can be removed if they prove unhelpful.